uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/managing-publication-information.md

 excerpt: ColdFront user portal - managing project publication information
 ---

-We ask faculty to upload their publication information to the user portal when the publication acknowledges ARC or the information contained directly relates to work done at ARC.
+We ask faculty to upload their publication information to the user portal when the publication acknowledges the CARC or the information contained in it directly relates to work done at the CARC.
 You are welcome to add all of your publications to the user portal, if you'd like.

 ### Adding Publications: